Travix-International/frontend-tech-test/README.md

 - add unit tests for the tasks reducer (client side)
 - add integration tests for the Drawer and TasksList components.

+## Socket

+- add socket connection between the client and the server
+- add broadcasting events about creation, changing and removing test
+- subscribe to the socket events and respond correctly by changin the client state

 ### Tradeoffs

 - I know that it should be a mock server to test API calls, but for simplicity I've decided to keep my main server for that purpose.
 - I've added only one test for the server side just to show how it works
+- there should be a filtering function to remove self-sended socket events.
+Eg. when the client is changing the task it will register `external-change` event as well.
+So, it should be a client ID into the socket event and the client should filter self-maded events.